yellows8/3ds_homemenuhax/README.md

 * "MENUROP_PATH={path}" Use the specified path for the "menurop" directory, instead of the default one which requires running generate_menurop_addrs.sh.
 To use the prebuilt menurop headers included with this repo, the following can be used: "MENUROP_PATH=menurop_prebuilt".
 * "THEMEDATA_PATH={*decompressed* regular theme body_LZ filepath}" Build hax with the specified theme, instead of using the "default theme" one.
 When Home Menu starts the actual rendering however, the gfx for the theme doesn't display properly due to the hax.
 BGM works fine, therefore this should only used for BGM-only themes(where the themedata header is all-zero except for the version and BGM fields).
 Also note that compression during building takes a *lot* longer with this.

+The build command used for the release archive is the following: make clean && time make LOADSDPAYLOAD=1 USE_PADCHECK=0x200 ENABLE_LOADROPBIN=1 ENABLE_HBLAUNCHER=1 MENUROP_PATH=menurop_prebuilt

 # Usage
 Just boot the system, the haxx will automatically trigger when Home Menu loads the theme-data from the cache in SD extdata.
 The ROP right after the ROP for USE_PADCHECK, if that's even enabled, will overwrite the main-screen framebuffers with data from elsewhere, resulting in junk being displayed.